 To compound the problem…

-I was allowed to run barefoot as a child and have wide feet.
+I was allowed to run barefoot as a child and have wide feet, like many of us.
 It’s hard to find shoes in my size.
 Zappos has them in abundance.
 Even the Sweet Grape flavored Keen Whisper (ooh baby, great for hiking!).
-And what’s more, they’ve got all this:
+And what’s more, Zappos videos every single shoe, having an employee model it, and tell you little known things like the shoe runs large or small, is sized for the Asian market or the European market, so adjust your size thus ‘n so, etc. .

 Be like Zappos.
 Go the extra mile for your clients and customers.